daniel-e/stealthy/README.md

 * `-d` specifies the IP address of the receiver

+### Choosing between symmetric and asymmetric encryption

 Further, stealthy can be used in two encryption modes: symmetric encryption and hybrid encryption.

 **Symmetric encryption** is choosen with the command line argument `-e` followed by a 128 bit encryption key in hexadecimal (i.e. 32 characters in the range 0..9 and a..f).
-If -e is not given the default key `11111111111111111111111111111111` is used.
-Although the messages are not transmitted in plaintext when the default key is used everyone who is in the possession of that key could decrypt your messages.
-Thus, **use the default key with caution**!
+If -e is not given the default key `11111111111111111111111111111111` is used. **Use the default key with caution!** Although the messages are not transmitted in plaintext when the default key is used everyone who knows this key could decrypt your messages.

 Examples to use stealthy with symmetric encryption:
 ```bash